HarshGurnani/cse15l-lab-reports/LabReport5.md

 /GET?u=<name>
 ```

 We search the user objects with a name, rather than an ID.
 This is analogous to a real database search where most people would not know individual user's ID's, but instead would want to search by name.
 If the user is not found, an error message is printed to the screen.
+If a name is not passed in, an error message saying "Insufficient Arguments" is printed to the screen.

  <img width="373" alt="LabReport5_4" src="https://user-images.githubusercontent.com/68934498/224521937-25c494f5-de7d-40f6-b462-63e4f621f000.png">